Steam engines

 (4), back and forth.
 A little mechanical gate in the cylinder, known as

-(shown in green) lets the steam in.
+(shown in orange) lets the steam in.
 The piston is connected to one or

 more of the locomotive's wheels through a kind of arm-elbow-shoulder